mikropsoft/StevenBlock/README.md

 ## Features

-- 🛡️ **Fortress-like Protection**: With StevenBlock, your device transforms into an impenetrable fortress within the Magisk framework, repelling all cyber threats attempting to breach your defenses.
+- 🛡️ **Impenetrable Fortress**: Experience StevenBlock's Shielding Power within the Magisk Framework, Safeguarding Your Device Against Cyber Threats.

-- 🚫 **Goodbye, Annoying Ads**: Say goodbye to intrusive ads that disrupt your online experience.
-StevenBlock swiftly eliminates these nuisances, allowing you to enjoy uninterrupted browsing free from distractions.
+- 🚫 **Ad-Free Serenity**: Bid Farewell to Disruptive Ads with StevenBlock, Enjoy Distraction-Free Browsing at its Finest.

-- 🕵️ **Spyware No More**: Protect your privacy from prying eyes with StevenBlock.
-It fortifies your device against spyware, ensuring that your sensitive information remains confidential, even in rooted environments.
+- 🕵️ **Privacy Protection**: Keep Spyware at Bay with StevenBlock, Shielding Your Sensitive Data in Rooted Environments.

-- ⚙️ **Effortless Performance**: Experience seamless device performance effortlessly with StevenBlock's sleek and efficient design tailored specifically for Magisk.
-Enjoy optimized functionality without compromising speed or efficiency.
+- ⚙️ **Seamless Performance**: Effortlessly Enhance Device Efficiency with StevenBlock's Optimized Design for Magisk, Ensuring Swift Functionality.

-- 🌐 **Universal Compatibility**: Whether you're using a rooted phone or tablet, StevenBlock stands guard within the Magisk ecosystem, offering universal protection across all your devices.
+- 🌐 **Universal Security**: From Phones to Tablets, StevenBlock Offers Universal Defense within the Magisk Ecosystem, Protecting All Your Devices.

 ## Total Blocked Domains

-180,000+ Malware, Ads, Spyware
+(100.000 - 200.000) Malware, Ads, Spyware

 ## How does it work?